rustfoundation/foundation.rust-lang.org/news/rust-foundation-in-review-2024-annual-report-preview.md

 As we look back on the achievements of 2024, we remain inspired by the hard work of Rust’s contributors, the support of our members, and the growing global community.
 From the Rust-C++ Interoperability Initiative to the Safety-Critical Rust Consortium, we are investing in Rust’s future—ensuring it remains a language of choice for secure, high-performance systems programming.

 The Rust Foundation is proud to have achieved so much in 2024 and look forward to continuing this journey with all of you in 2025, strengthening Rust’s place in the future of technology.
-In 2025, Rust will be celebrating its 10th anniversary – the Rust Foundation looks forward to commemorating this milestone by supporting Rust Week and the Rust All-Hands where organizers of RustNL have anniversary celebrations planned.
+In 2025, Rust will be celebrating its 10th anniversary – the Rust Foundation looks forward to commemorating this milestone by supporting [Rust Week and the Rust All-Hands](https://2025.rustweek.org/) where organizers of RustNL have anniversary celebrations planned.
 Stay tuned in 2025 for our own celebrations of Rust’s 10th birthday as well!

 If your organization is invested in the success and growth of the Rust programming language, we invite you to email us at [membership@rustfoundation.org](mailto:membership@rustfoundation.org) to discuss opportunities.

 Please stay tuned to find our Q4 2024 recap blog with specific updates on our team’s focus areas between October and December and our detailed Annual Report in January 2025.
-The Annual Report will include detailed financial figures, including income and expenditure, and much more.
+The Annual Report will include financial figures, including income and expenditure, and much more.

 &nbsp;